rm511130/Physna_User_Manual/README.md

 - Physna offers training, consulting and professional services through partner organizations for the customization of the Physna Base Connector that enables uni or bi-directional movement of model and metadata information between PLM Solutions and Physna.

 ## 2. How do I access a Physna environment?
-- As a customer, your Sales and Customer Success teams will have given you a URL to access your firewalled, dedicated, encrypted and monitored Physna Environment.
-The URL will probably follow the structure __https://my-company.physna.com__ where _my_company_ is the name you agreed to use during discussions with the Customer Success team.
+- As a customer, your Sales and Customer Success teams will have given you a URL to access your firewalled, dedicated, and encrypted Physna Environment.
+The URL will probably follow the structure __https://my-company.physna.com__ where _my_company_ is the name you agreed to use during initial implementation discussions with Physna's Customer Success team.
 - Ask your Business/Program/Project Leader or designated System Administrator what username you should use to log into your Physna environment.
+It will probably be your business Email Address or Single-Sign-On ID.
--
+- Use [Google's Chrome Browser](https://support.google.com/chrome/answer/95346) for better results.
+Other browsers have limitations that impede the use of all features.